mkgeomatics/mkgeomatics.github.com/source/about/index.markdown

 layout: page
 title: "About"
 date: 2013-05-12 17:56
-comments: true
+comments: false
 sharing: true
 footer: true
 ---

 I'm currently working as a GIS Data Engineer for [Tableau Software](http://www.tableausoftware.com).
-My day-to-day involves working with Open Source geospatial data processing.
-I love Python!
+My day-to-day involves Open Source geospatial data processing.
+I <3 Python.

 Before that, I worked a four-year term as GIS Analyst at the Seattle-based environmental engineering firm, [RIDOLFI Inc](http://www.ridolfi.com).
-In that role, I coordinated with a wide-variety of agency and tribal government clients, working on GIS development and spatial analysis projects.
+In that role, I coordinated with a wide-variety of agency and tribal government clients, working on a hodge-podge of GIS dev and spatial analysis projects.
 In addition to my external clients, I acted as the primary GIS support for a staff of twenty-some environmental scientists and engineers.
 I enjoy creating tools that help empower decision makers and domain knowledge experts to directly access their data, removing the